leviwp48/draw-coop/README.md

 # Draw Coop
+draw-coop is a coop drawing experience using socket.io and HTML5 canvas that allows you and up to 4 friends create beautiful art or scribble lines together.

+## Meta
 Created by: Levi Pole

 Built with:  ReactJS (frontend), NodeJS (backend), CSS, and a MongoDB database

 (Currently Disabled)
 **You can find the app at: drawcoop.io**

-## What is it?
-draw-coop is a coop drawing experience using socket.io and HTML5 canvas that allows you and up to 4 friends create beautiful art or scribble lines together.

-//insert gif here

 ## Usage
 ### Accounts